Serving Cobb, Clayton, DeKalb, and Gwinnett Counties & More

 Has one of your friends or family members been arrested and charged with robbery or burglary?
 Is this the first time anyone you care about has been thrown in jail?
 We understand how difficult and confusing it can be to try to do everything you can for them if you don’t understand how the finer points of the legal system work.

 We built this page to help you during this confusing, difficult time.
-Here you will find information about the charges of burglary and robbery, what bail is, how a bail bond can help get someone out of jail for much less than the full bail amount, and why it is a good idea to call ASAP Bail Bonds in Gwinnett, Barrow, Cobb, and Walton Counties whenever someone you care about has been arrested.
+Here you will find information about the charges of burglary and robbery, what bail is, how a bail bond can help get someone out of jail for much less than the full bail amount, and why it is a good idea to call ASAP Bail Bonds in Cobb, Clayton, DeKalb, and Gwinnett County whenever someone you care about has been arrested.
 Call us 24 hours a day, seven days a week, or use the form below to request more information.

 If you do an online search for bail bonds, you will see many different companies who offer bail bonds.
 Some will talk about how cheap they are, while others might talk about how fast they work.
 At ASAP Bail Bonds, we offer affordable bail bonds in a hurry.
 In addition to low prices and quick turnaround times, our staff is also extremely knowledgeable and will do everything possible to help you through a tough time.
 We understand that an arrest and serious criminal charges can be extremely disruptive, and we want to minimize the disruption by providing you with sensitive customer service.
 Call us now to schedule a consultation, learn more about our bail bondsmen or read on for in-depth information about what makes our company different.